top of page

 Matilda

 Matilda is also a schoolmate of Charlie's.
-Matilda has a few lines and sings the introduction of "The Candy Man" along with James and Charlie.
+Matilda has a few lines and sings a small solo in the introduction of "The Candy Man" along with James and Charlie.
 Will double as an Oompa Loompa.
 Gender: female.
 Stage Age: 9 to 12.
-Possibility for double-casting.

 Mrs. Bucket

 Charlie Bucket's nurturing mother.
 She is always trying to maintain an energetic positivity.
+Sings a solo in “Cheer Up, Charlie”.
 Gender: female.
 Stage Age: 30 to 45.

 Mr. Bucket

 Charlie Bucket's nurturing father.
 He is always trying to maintain an energetic positivity.
+Sings a solo in “Think Positive” and “Cheer Up, Charlie”.
 Gender: male.
 Stage Age: 30 to 45.

 Grandpa Joe

-A caring, patient, and kindhearted man., he is the loving Grandfather to Charlie Bucket.
+A caring, patient, and kindhearted man, he is a loving grandfather to Charlie Bucket.
 He accompanies Charlie to Willy Wonka's factory and it gives him a new burst of youthful vigor.
+Sings a solo in “Cheer Up, Charlie” and “Flying”.
 Gender: male.
 Stage Age: 60 to 80.

 Grandma Josephina

 One of Charlie's caring grandparents.
+Does not sing solo; joins in the Finale.
 Gender: female.
 Stage Age: 60 to 80.

 Grandma Georgina

 One of Charlie's caring grandparents.
+Does not sing solo; joins in the Finale.
 Gender: female.
 Stage Age: 60 to 80.

 Grandpa George

-One of Charlie's caring grandparents.
+One of Charlie's caring grandparents, he is humorously hard of hearing.
+Does not sing solo; joins in the Finale.
 Gender: male.
 Stage Age: 60 to 80.

 Augustus Gloop

-A gluttonous German boy.
+A gluttonous German boy, with a German accent.
 Cheerful and jolly, he defines himself by his ability to eat mass quantities of food.
 He is one of the Golden Ticket winners whose constant overeating is enabled and encouraged by Mrs. Gloop.
+Sings a solo in “I Eat More”.
 Gender: male.
 Stage Age: 12 to 15.
 Possibility for double-casting.

 Mrs. Gloop

-A plump, jolly German woman with a bustling personality, she is Augustus Gloop's overindulgent mother.
+A plump, jolly German woman with a German accent, she is Augustus Gloop's overindulgent mother.
+She has a bustling personality.
+Sings a solo in “I Eat More”.
 Gender: female.
 Age: 35 to 50.

 Veruca Salt

-Veruca is a wealthy, class-conscious, and completely spoiled Brit.
+Veruca is wealthy, class-conscious, and completely spoiled.
 She is accustomed to having her father indulge her every whim and desire.
 One of the Golden Ticket winners, she is subjected to the squirrels' nut chute.
+Sings a solo in “I Want it Now!”
 Gender: female.
 Stage Age: 12 to 15.
 Possibility for double-casting.

 Mr. Salt

-A wealthy British upperclassman who regularly flaunts his wealth and privilege, Mr. Salt's solution to most problems is to buy his way out.
+A wealthy upperclassman who regularly flaunts his wealth and privilege, Mr. Salt's solution to most problems is to buy his way out.
 He is father to Veruca Salt who shamelessly spoils his daughter.
+No solo singing.
 Gender: male.
 Stage Age: 40 to 60.

 Mike Teavee

-An obnoxious, hyperactive child, Mike is not just a TV junky.
-He is also addicted to video games, the Internet and any other mind numbing technological device.
+An obnoxious, hyperactive child, Mike is not just a TV junky, he is also addicted to video games, computers, and any other mind-numbing technological device.
 Mike is bratty, loud and obnoxious.
 He does not understand the word "no." He is one of the Golden Ticket winners and Ms. Teavee's son.
+Sings a solo in “I See it All on TV”.
 Gender: male.
 Stage Age: 9 to 12.
 Possibility for double-casting.

 Ms. Teavee